Accessibility

 Accessibility and Content

 For example, “Read more” is vague when repeated across a page.
-“Read more about technical SEO” is clearer.
-“Submit” may be acceptable in some forms, but “Send enquiry” or “Create account” is often more specific.
+“Read more about technical SEO” is clearer because it explains what the link leads to.

 Accessibility is not only a development task.
 Writers, designers, developers, marketers, and content editors all affect whether a page is accessible.